hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014955v2-realdpo-real-or-not-real-that-is-the-preference.md

 ---
 layout: default
-title: RealDPO: Real or Not Real, that is the Preference
+title: "RealDPO: Real or Not Real, that is the Preference"
 ---

 # RealDPO: Real or Not Real, that is the Preference